MarcosDemetry/MarcosDemetry.github.io/aboutme.md

 Here are some plots for the seminars and brown bags that I have attended.

 In the figure below, can you spot when my exchange semester began?
-(Of course you can, it's a rhetorical question.)
 <img src = "/assets/img/blog-seminar-participation/Cumulative-number-of-seminars-and-brown-bags-by-Month-year.png" width ="100%"/>

 Breaking down my attendance by fiscal and academic year, respectively, gives the following.